CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_travel_recommendations_html.md

 * If you expect to have expressed milk with you during travel, carefully plan how you will transport the milk.
 The type of transportation (e.g., airplane, car, train, bus) you take may influence what policies you need to be aware of and follow.
 	+ You can carry freshly expressed milk in an insulated cooler bag with frozen ice packs for up to 24 hours.
 After arriving at your destination, use the milk right away, store it in the refrigerator, or freeze it.
 * If you carry frozen milk in a cooler with frozen gel packs or ice, check your milk when you get to your destination.
 Upon arrival, if the milk has ice crystals, you can refreeze it.
 	+ Keep in mind that previously frozen milk should be kept cold and used within **24 hours from the time it thaws completely**.
 This will depend on the time spent traveling and the temperature of the cooler.
 If possible, check the milk after a few hours in the cooler to see if it has thawed.

 ### Considerations for Air Travel

 * The [Friendly Airports for Mothers (FAM) Act and the Friendly Airports for Mothers (FAM) Improvement Act](https://www.usbreastfeeding.org/existing-legislation.html) require all small, medium, and large hub airports to provide a private, non\-bathroom space in each terminal building for the expression of breast milk.
-Check the airport’s website to locate these spaces.
+Check the airportaÌ‚â‚¬TMs website to locate these spaces.
 * In the United States, expressed milk and related baby and child feeding items are exempt (excused) from [Transportation Security Administration (TSA) regulations](https://www.tsa.gov/travel/special-procedures/traveling-children) limiting quantities of liquids and gels.
 	+ Passengers can carry with them all expressed milk, ice packs, gel packs (frozen or unfrozen), pumps and pump kits, and other items required to transport expressed milk through airport security checkpoints and onboard flights.
 	+ You do not have to be traveling with a baby to be able to carry milk and supplies.
 	+ At the beginning of the screening process, inform the TSA officer that you are carrying expressed milk or related accessories, and separate them from other liquids, gels, and aerosols that are limited to 3\.4 oz.
-(100 mL) each, subject to [TSA’s Liquids Rule](https://www.tsa.gov/travel/security-screening/liquids-rule).
+(100 mL) each, subject to [TSAaÌ‚â‚¬TMs Liquids Rule](https://www.tsa.gov/travel/security-screening/liquids-rule).

 * Expressed milk and related accessories are typically screened by X\-ray.
 	+ Milk that has been X\-rayed is safe to feed your child.
 	+ Inform the TSA officer if you do not want your breast milk to be X\-rayed or opened.
 Additional steps will be taken to clear the liquid.
 You or the traveling guardian will undergo additional screening procedures, to include Advanced Imaging Technology screening and additional/enhanced screening of other carry\-on property.
 * When traveling with expressed milk and related supplies, give yourself extra time at the airport to get through the airport security checkpoints.
 * Having a printed copy of the [TSA regulations for expressed milk](http://www.tsa.gov/travel/special-procedures/traveling-children) may help the screening process.
-* For more information on breastfeeding and international travel visit [CDC’s Yellowbook (Chapter 7\)](https://wwwnc.cdc.gov/travel/yellowbook/2020/family-travel/travel-and-breastfeeding).
+* For more information on breastfeeding and international travel visit [CDCaÌ‚â‚¬TMs Yellowbook (Chapter 7\)](https://wwwnc.cdc.gov/travel/yellowbook/2020/family-travel/travel-and-breastfeeding).

 ### Getting Back to Your Breastfeeding Routine After Traveling